 Since online shopping is my jam, I will just have the kids count the number of Merry Money bucks that they have.

-So ten Merry Money bucks will equal $10.
+So ten Merry Money bucks will equal $10 in our house.

 Since Target will not honor a Christmas currency at their cash register, you will need to make a modification.